jzarcoo/jzarcoo/README.md

 </p>
 -->

-I'm a **Computer Science student** with a deep passion for programming and continuous learning.
-I enjoy delving into diverse areas such as software development, cybersecurity and mathematical algorithms.
+I'm a **Computer Science Student** with a deep passion for programming and continuous learning.
+I love math and complexity theory, and I’m currently into competitive programming.
+My main areas of expertise are web development and artificial intelligence.

 ## 📊 Stats